xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 ### Read flash

 **Note**: The current esp-idf has a bug with the Python tool esptool.py.
-Add the following shebang line to the start of the code at  /home/iot/esp/esp-idf/components/esptool_py/esptool/esptool.py.
+Add the following shebang line to the start of the code at  /home/iot/esp/esp-idf/components/esptool_py/esptool/esptool.py if the shebang line is missing.
 For example, the editor *nano* can be used.
 ```
 #!/usr/bin/env python
 ```